Professor Damien Keating

 College of Medicine and Public Health

-I am Deputy Director of the Flinders Health and Medical Research Institute (FHMRI) and Head of Molecular and Cellular Physiology research group.
+I am a Matthew Flinders Professor in the Flinders Health and Medical Research Institute (FHMRI) and Head of the Gut Sensory Systems research group.
 I undertook a post-doc with Prof. Thomas Jentsch at the ZMNH, Hamburg, Germany and was then awarded an independent research fellowship to move to the Hudson Institute in Melbourne.
-I was recruited to Flinders University through a BioInnovation SA Research Fellowship in 2006.
-In 2010, I was awarded both a NHMRC Career Development Fellowship (Level 1) and an ARC Future Fellowship and then a NHMRC Career Development Fellowship (Level 2) in 2015.
+I was recruited to Flinders University through a BioInnovation SA Research Fellowship and was subsequently awarded a NHMRC Career Development Fellowship (Level 1), ARC Future Fellowship and NHMRC Career Development Fellowship (Level 2) as well as project grant funding from ARC, NHMRC and industry sources.
+My total grant funding exceeds $15 million as lead investigator.

 ORCID ID: http://orcid.org/0000-0002-0154-8305